siundu254/BetShwari/README.md

 Download Android Studio to get started with the App Alternatively you can run the Application from your Android device
 ```
-## Deployment
-The Application was deployed to Appetize.io and the Link is provided above

 ## Built With